vega/vega-lite/site/docs/composition/facet.md

 [A Trellis plot (or small multiple)](https://en.wikipedia.org/wiki/Small_multiple) is a series of similar plots that displays different subsets of the same data, facilitating comparison across subsets.

-There are **two ways** to facet views in Vega-Lite:
+There are **two ways** to facet views in Vegemite:

-First, the [`facet` operator](#facet-operator) is one of Vega-Lite's [view composition operators](composition.html).
+First, the [`facet` operator](#facet-operator) is one of Vegemite's [view composition operators](composition.html).
 This is the most flexible way to create faceted plots and allows composition with other operators.

 Second, as a shortcut you can use the [`column` or `row` encoding channels](#facet-channels).